-An enterprise resource planning (ERP) solution is a major investment for many SMB sized business.
-Apart from the obvious costs and time commitment it carries, it bears responsibility of being the “command center” of your operations, tasked with supporting, managing, and integrating data and business processes across departments.
+The name SAP has long been synonymous with enterprise business software, one of the original pioneers of ERP software developed in the 1970s.
+An enterprise resource planning (ERP) solution is a major investment for many SMB sized businesses.
+Apart from the obvious costs and time commitment it carries, it bears the responsibility of being the “command center” of your operations, tasked with supporting, managing, and integrating data and business processes across departments.

 Comparing NetSuite or SAP Business One By Features and Background: History Overview, Deployment, Implementation, Licensing, Reporting And Analytics, Relevant Industry Use Cases, and Softengine’s Conclusion.

 How Much Does an SAP Business One Implementation Cost?

 SAP Business One is an ERP solution specially built for small- and medium-sized businesses, i.e. those with a range of 5 – 500 users.
 It boasts an expansive client base of over 60,000 companies in 150 countries.